DariuS231/n2-O365/README.md

 Clone this repo and execute in your favourite shell:

-* `pm install typescript live-server -g` to install Install global pre-requisites
+* `mpm install typescript live-server -g` to install Install global pre-requisites
 * `npm install` to install local npm dependencies

 ## Play